-Index based ETFs and index funds are a popular choice for investors these days.
-The low costs and simplicity are a big selling point.
+Index-based ETFs and index funds are popular choices for investors these days.
+The low costs and simplicity are a big selling points.
 Not to mention the fund marketing blitz reminding us how often actively managed funds fail to beat the S&P 500 index.
 But do you know how that underlying index works?
 Is it built to be a good investment strategy?
 Or should alternative index weighting methods be used?

 A stock index is used to measure the performance of a group of stocks.
-To do this a weighting method is used, which puts more emphasis or weighting on stocks that meet a specific criteria.
+To do this a weighting method is used, which puts more emphasis on weighting on stocks that meet specific criteria.
 In turn, those stocks represent a greater part of the index.

 Since index funds are built to track a specific index, a fund uses the same weighting method on the stocks it owns.

-Most of the major market indices are based off a market cap weighting.
-The past few years, several fund companies started offering alternative weighted index funds.
-But it all started with a price weighted index.
+Most of the major market indices are based on a market cap weighting.
+In the past few years, several fund companies started offering alternative weighted index funds.
+But it all started with a price-weighted index.

 Price Weighted Index

-The Dow is built on a price weighted method.
+The Dow is built on a price-weighted method.
 It’s the oldest and rarely used index method built around an average of the underlying stock’s prices.
 A higher priced stock carries a higher weighting in the index.
-So a $100 stock would have more influence than $10 stock.
+So a $100 stock would have more influence than a $10 stock.
 Which tends to overweight the index based only on price.
-Over time, the index needs to adjust for stock splits, dividends and stock replacement.
+Over time, the index needs to adjust for stock splits, dividends, and stock replacement.

 The only advantage is it’s easy to calculate.

-The big argument against a price weighted method, is it’s overemphasis on share price regardless of fundamentals.
+The big argument against a price-weighted method is its overemphasis on share price regardless of fundamentals.
 Plus, price only tells you what someone is willing to pay.
 It says nothing about the overall performance of the stocks in the index.
-Which is why it’s rarely used.
+This is why it’s rarely used.

 Market Cap Weighted Index

 Stocks are weighted by the proportion of their market cap to the total market cap of all the stocks in the index.
-As a stock’s price and market cap rises, it gains a bigger weighting in the index.
-In turn the opposite, lower stock price and market cap, pushes its weighting down in the index.
+As a stock’s price and market cap rise, it gains a bigger weighting in the index.
+In turn, the opposite, lower stock price and market cap, push its weighting down in the index.